photoprism/photoprism-docs/docs/user-guide/library/upload.md

-# Upload files #
+# Uploading files to your library #

-### Upload files to the `import` folder ###

-1. Click :material-cloud-upload: in the upper right corner.
+1. Click :material-cloud-upload: in the upper right corner

     ![Screenshot](img/upload-3.png)

-**Or**
+**or**

-1. On the main navigation click Library and then Import.
+1. Go to *Library* using the main navigation, and open the *Import* tab

-2. Click Upload.
+2. Click *Upload*

     ![Screenshot](img/upload-1.png)

 3. In case you want to upload add the files directly to an album select one.

-4. Click Upload.
+4. Click *Upload*

     ![Screenshot](img/upload-to-album.png)

-5. Select files.
+5. Select files

-6. Confirm.
+6. Click *Upload* to start uploading and importing the selected files

 Once your files finished uploading you can start [importing](import-vs-index.md).